swiftlang/swift-evolution/proposals/0354-regex-literals.md

 // regex: Regex<(Substring, Substring)>
 ```

 The number of `#` characters may be further increased to allow the use of e.g `/#` within the literal.
 This is similar in style to the raw string literal syntax introduced by [SE-0200], however it has a couple of key differences.
 Backslashes do not become literal characters.
-Additionally, a multi-line mode, where whitespace and line-ending comments are ignored, is entered when the opening delimiter is followed by a newline.
+Additionally, a multi-line literal, where whitespace and line-ending comments are ignored, is supported when the opening delimiter is followed by a newline.

 ```swift
 let regex = #/